Francesco Strazzullo interviews Erin Casali

 Learn with Francesco Strazzullo

-Francesco is the trainer of Decision-making for Software Development Teams Workshop and author of the book Decision-making for Software Development Teams (published by Avanscoperta and available on Leanpub).
+Francesco is the trainer of Decision-making for Software Development Teams Workshop and Domain-Driven Front-End Workshop, and author of the book Decision-making for Software Development Teams (published by Avanscoperta and available in digital on Leanpub and as a paperback on Amazon).

 Check out the full list of our upcoming training courses: Avanscoperta Workshops.